 Annually when night falls on May 19th, the anniversary of her execution, Anne Boleyn’s ghost rides up to the house dressed in white, in a coach drawn by a headless horseman, with her own head on her lap.
 As soon as the coach arrives in front of the house it vanishes into thin air.

 The ghost of Sir Thomas Boleyn, Anne’s father, also haunts the area.
 Legend has it that he has been cursed for failing to do something to prevent two of his children (Anne and her brother, George) from being executed by Henry VIII.
-Every year, his ghost has to try to cross 12 bridges before cockcrow, which takes him from Blickling to the nearby villages of Aylsham, Burgh, Buxton, Coltishall, Meyton, Oxnead, and Wroxham.
+Every year, his ghost has to try to cross 12 bridges before cockcrow, which takes him from Blickling to Aylsham and the nearby villages of Burgh, Buxton, Coltishall, Meyton, Oxnead, and Wroxham.

 The Boleyn family members are not the only ghostly residents of Blickling Hall: